-To score the condition of fish barriers in freshwater basins and estuaries, a scoring range and subsequent score was developed for each of the three indicators (Table 25 to Table 27).
-Each basin Mackay-Whitsunday-Isaac 2021 Report Card Results Page 62 of 105 and estuary were allocated a score for each indicator based on these scoring ranges.
+To score the condition of fish barriers in freshwater basins and estuaries, a scoring range and subsequent score was developed for each of the three indicators (Table 25, Table 26).
+Each basin and estuary were allocated a score for each indicator based on these scoring ranges.
 The final aggregated fish barriers indicator score for each basin and estuary was derived by adding these three scores together (Table 28).

 Table 25.
 Scoring range and subsequent score assigned for the barrier density indicator.
 Assessed on Stream Order (SO) as indicated.
+22